How to Clear

 chlorinating the water to kill off any bacteria and algae.
 If

-your pool is very dirty, it may need MANY gallons of liquid
+your pool is very dirty, it may need MANY pounds of Granular

-Start off by adding 3 or 4 gallons, and if you see no results
+Start off by adding 3 or 4 lbs, and if you see no results

-overnight, add 3 or 4 more gallons the next day.
+overnight, add 3 or 4 more pounds the next day.
 Continue this

 process until you notice the water changing color to either

 cloudy white, light green or clear.
-YOU CANNOT OVER SHOCK A POOL
+Remember to run your filter

-available in liquid or powdered form, but we recommend using
+available in liquid or granular form, we recommend using

 quality algaecide to the water at this point.